ybettan/MyLinuxConfig/README.md

 # .my_dotfiles

 containe config files as:

     .aliases,
     .bashrc,
     .vimrc
-    .launchers
+    etc...

 # setup

- clone the repo to home directory and then run ~/.my_dotfiles/setup.sh that creates soft liks to all files in
+clone the repo to home directory run ~/.my_dotfiles/setup.sh that creates soft liks to all files in